 The programme's mission is to:

 The World Class Programmes across all sports must focus their attention on three key areas; firstly, identifying talent; secondly, developing talent; and thirdly, producing performance on the World stage.
 The Equestrian World Class Programme is no different, although of course we need to do this not only with the rider but also with the horse.
-The World Class Programme therefore fits into three conjoined areas: the Equine Pathway, Podium Potential and Podium.
+The World Class Programme therefore fits into three conjoined areas: Podium Potential Pathway, Podium Potential and Podium.
 The one principal that underpins all that the Programme does, and which we can never do enough of, is communication.

 The Plan comprises three programmes: